akapulko-ux/Summa/README.md

 ## 📄 License

-This project is licensed under the MIT License.
+This software is licensed for personal, educational, or non-commercial use only.

+Commercial use, including integration in any commercial product or service, requires a paid license.
+Contact akapulko1983@gmail.com for licensing inquiries.

 ## 🆘 Support